immjs/dontbetoxic/README.md

 EmotesBetter: DUDE U SERIOUS?
 Music5: I meant i'm eating barbecue so i can't help you rn!
 ```

+## How much is too much?

+Usually a simple emphasis will do fine for most of your needs.
+You'll get used to it, it will give you opportunity to use `**bold**` when something is really important (It can also be used in a comic manner)

 ## Links to: